cch099/ExploreYEG/content/posts/TerwillegarPark.md

 Can't get enough of the river valley.
 Let's take Terwillegar Park for example.

 The park is located in the southwest of the city, situated by a bend in the North Sasketchewan River.
-It's multi-use:  lots of trails, off-leash, lots of room, the main entry way to the Terwillegar Footbridge.
+It's multi-use:  lots of trails, off-leash, tons of space, and the main entry way to the Terwillegar Footbridge.

 ![Terwillegar Park](https://i.imgur.com/0nqC5rn.jpg)